Last Chance to Paint – John Dyer.

 So, wherever you are in the world, if you can make one small change in your life, take beef and red meat off the menu.
 If we all did that, we could potentially remove a vast chunk of our CO2 and methane output - as much as all the transport in the world added up.
 That would buy us some time to try and fix the global climate crisis.
 We are all in this together: families, communities, tribes, and countries.
 We need to make a few small changes now, and begin to learn from each other.

-Browse John's vivid, lively paintings at The John Dyer Gallery, and learn more about Last Chance to Paint and the Spirit of the Rainforest project.
+Browse John's vivid, lively paintings at The John Dyer Gallery, and learn more about Last Chance to Paint.

 Related articles